Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: The benchmark

 Our new benchmark \dataset contains \videocnt videos.
-The length of each each video is ranging from 10s to 40s.
-For each video, we first use a off-the-shelf shot detection method TransNetV2~\cite{souvcek2020transnet} to split it into shots.
+The length of each video is ranging from 10s to 40s.
+We first use an off-the-shelf shot detection method TransNetV2~\citep{souvcek2020transnet} to split each video into shots.
 For each video shot, we annotate captions for both visual and audio information.
 Then we further annotate video summaries based on the annotated shot captions.
 Figure~\ref{fig:stats_overview} shows an overview of our dataset with some key statistics.
-An example of one annotated video is shown in Figure~\ref{fig:video_demo}.